 The next set of boards are my personal boards- Boards I created relevant to my niche.
 So for me, its work from home, blogging and money making boards.

 Personal boards are the boards YOU create and everytime you pin to it, your followers get a chance to see it.
 Group boards are boards SOMEONE else creates, but if you join one, you can share your pin and THEIR followers get to see your pins too.
 So if you have 200 followers.
 Everytime you share a pin your 200 followers stand a chance to see it.
 And if you join a group board with 10,000 followers- then 10k people get to see it.

 This is when joining right group boards help your traffic.
 Don’t worry if you don’t get accepted into group boards as a new blogger.
-There is a way to deal with this and will explain it to you more in the next lesson.
+There is a way to deal with this and will explain it to you later in the post.